Writing an extension module

 The example extension module is hosted on its own repository, at: https://github.com/nest/nest-extension-module/

-NEST has a modular architecture which allows you to add your own neuron and synapse models to the NEST simulator without any need to modify the NEST software itself, but by just adding a new module.
+NEST has a modular architecture which allows you to add your own neuron and synapse models without any need to modify the NEST source code itself, but by just adding a new module.
 You can then either load this module dynamically at runtime (preferred) or you can link NEST against your module.

 By writing a new module, you can add